 Aim

-The aim of this study is to identify proteins which are differentially expressed in glaucoma patients compared with health cohort in order to identify possible diagnostic biomarkers.
+The aim of this study is to identify proteins which are differentially expressed in glaucoma patients compared with the healthy cohort in order to identify possible diagnostic biomarkers.
 Secondarily, the study will examine the viability and predictive power of employing deep learning as compared with more traditional statistical methods for classification and validation on protein expression datasets.

 Methods